 To eliminate MegaLocker virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-To protect accounts and servers we recommend to use long and strong passwords that would include random characters.
-They should not contain personal details (birthdays, names and so on).
+To protect accounts and servers, use long, strong passwords that include random characters.
+They should not contain personal details (birthdays, names, and so on).
 Additionally, servers should be protected using two layers of protection/two different passwords.
-Furthermore, to avoid computers infected with various viruses we recommend to browse the web, install, download and update all software with care.
-Do not open various attachments or web links that are presented in emails received from unknown, suspicious addresses.
-These emails usually are presented as legitimate and official, however in most cases they are irrelevant too.
-Moreover, update installed software (operating system) using functions or tools that are provided by official developers.
-None of the other (unofficial) tools should be trusted or used.
-Avoid downloading software from untrustworthy and unofficial websites, using various third party downloaders and other sources that we mentioned above.
-Safest way to download it is using official websites and direct download links.
-Software cracking tools should not be used as well, they often download and install malicious programs.
-Another important thing to know about them is that usage of these tools is a cyber crime.
-Another significant thing is to have a reputable anti-spyware or anti-virus software installed and to keep it enabled (at all times).
+Furthermore, to avoid computer infections by viruses, browse the web, install, download and update all software with care.
+Do not open attachments or web links that are presented in emails received from unknown, suspicious addresses.
+These emails are usually presented as legitimate and official, however, in most cases, they are irrelevant.
+Furthermore, update installed software (and operating systems) using functions or tools provided by official developers.
+No other (unofficial) tools should be trusted or used.
+Avoid downloading software from untrustworthy and unofficial websites, using third party downloaders, or the other sources mentioned above.
+The safest way to download your software is using official websites and direct download links.
+Software cracking tools should not be used, since they often download and install malicious programs.
+Furthermore, using these tools is a cyber crime.
+Have reputable anti-spyware or anti-virus software installed and keep it enabled (at all times).
 If your computer is already infected with MegaLocker, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 What happened to your files?